Skip to Content

 Make & Play Mirrors

-We made little mirrors with simple supplies – craft sticks for handles, colored paper, and mirrored card stock.
+The craft included in the Experience Preschool Curriculum‘s Friends & Feelings kit is little handheld mirror.
+The little mirrors are made with simple supplies – craft sticks for handles, colored paper, and mirrored card stock.
 Each child decorated their mirror as desired with markers, glue and glitter.
+This one is easy to duplicate yourself with the linked materials.

 Sad, Mad or Glad?
 I Can Read Books